newky2k/System.Mvvm/System.Mvvm.Ui/readme.md

 # System.Mvvm.UI

-Multi-platform UI Management for WPF (.NET Framework, .NET Core 3.1 and .NET 5.x), UWP and WinUI 3 (Windows Aop SDK 1.0 and above)(Experimental) and Xamarin.Forms for Mobile.
+Multi-platform UI Management for WPF (.NET Framework, .NET Core 3.1 and .NET 5.x), UWP and WinUI 3 (Windows Aop SDK 1.0 and above)(Experimental) and Xamarin.Forms and MAUI for Mobile.

 ### Functionality

 - UI
   - Core UI functions for Showing Alerts and Confirmation Dialogs (using platform specific implementations)
-     - UWP and WPF (.NET Framework, .NET Core 3.1, NET 5.0 and above) and Xamarin.Forms 5.x for mobile
+     - UWP and WPF (.NET Framework, .NET Core 3.1, NET 5.0 and above) and Xamarin.Forms 5.x and MAUI for mobile
   - UI Thread execution
   - Dependency injection support with `IPlatformCoreUIProvider`
   - .NET Standard 2.0 and above not dependecies other than `DSoft.System.Mvvm` so it can be used in shared code projects.